DefectDojo/django-DefectDojo/ISSUE_TEMPLATE.md

-Please copy, paste, and use the following template when submitting issues:
+Please use the following template when submitting issues:

 <h2> Issue Template </h2>